We asked the brightest minds in the industry about the top 10 challenges facing the contact centre – and how to fix them.

 The most common complaint that has prevented contact centre professionals from building the contact centre they want is a lack of budget.

-You may be held back from delivering a great customer experience because the board just doesn’t understand the role they have to play in customer loyalty – and the financial impact it has.
+You may be held back from delivering a great customer experience because the board just doesn’t understand the role it has to play in customer loyalty – and the financial impact it has.

 One way to address this is to work out the true cost of failing customer service.